NASA-TROPESS/tutorials_notebooks/README.md

 # TROPESS Tutorials & Notebooks

-This repo contains a combination of snippet-based tutorials referencing open-source utilities as well as full functioning Jupyter notebooks.
+This repo intends to provide a combination of snippet-based tutorials referencing open-source utilities as well as full functioning Jupyter notebooks.

 Tutorials are a work in progress, and will range from any of the following features/capabilities:
 1. Data search/discovery